 Before you start

-Read the "Limitations section" on Set Up SAML for Single Sign-On.
+- Read the "Limitations section" on Set Up SAML for Single Sign-On.

-- Click Add Application to add an App.
+- Click Add Applications.

-- Click Create New App.
+- Click the Create New App shortcut.

 - Click Next.

 - In the General section under SAML Settings:

 - Single sign on URL.
 Paste in this placeholder URL: